suffolklibraries/lgc/content/collections/events/amazing-animals-12-08.md

     content:
       -
         type: text
         text: 'Learn about various animals, how they adapt and survive in their environments, and how humans impact their worlds.
-This week’s theme is Scales and Slime.'
+This week’s theme is Cute and Fluffy.'
   -
     type: paragraph
     content: